JCSDA/jedi-docs/docs/inside/testing/adding_a_test.rst

 Step 7: Create a Configuration File
 -----------------------------------

-Along with the executable, the :doc:`configuration file <configuration>` is the way to tell JEDI what you want it to do.
-We reserve a detailed description of how to work with JEDI configuration files for :doc:`another document <configuration>`.
+Along with the executable, the :doc:`configuration file </using/building_and_running/config_content>` is the way to tell JEDI what you want it to do.
+We reserve a detailed description of how to work with JEDI configuration files for :doc:`another document </inside/jedi-components/configuration/index>`.

 Here we'll just say that the proper place to put it is in the :code:`test/testinput` directory of the JEDI repository that you are working with.
 Or, if your tests are located in :code:`test/mydir`, another option would be to put the associated input files in :code:`test/mydir/testinput`.
 If there are already some files there, you can use them as a template for creating your own.
 Or, you can look for :code:`testinput` files from other repositories that test similar functionality.